RABBITS -- I. The crucial role of nuclear star formation in driving the coalescence of supermassive black hole binaries: Physical processes driving SMBH hardening

 \subsection{Effects from the unresolved binary-CBD torque interactions}

 In our subgrid model for binary SMBH accretion, we incorporate the preferential accretion mechanism motivated by the small-scale hydrodynamical CBD simulations, i.e. the secondary SMBH tends to have a higher accretion rate than the primary SMBH.
 However, our SMBH subgrid model does not include the binary--CBD torque interaction, which can also affect the orbital evolution of the binary.
 This omission stems partly from the ongoing debates within this field and the large uncertainty in the existing results.
 To elaborate, early CBD literature suggested a negative gravitational torque from the CBD acting upon the binary, which caused the binary's orbit to shrink \citep[e.g.][]{Artymowicz1991,MacFadyen2008}.
 On the contrary, some recent CBD simulations have proposed a positive torque: while the torque from the outer CBD is negative, as previously suggested, the torque from the gas within the inner streams and mini-discs can be overwhelmingly positive.
 This results in a net positive torque and, consequently, the expansion of the binary \citep[e.g.][]{Miranda2017,Tang2017,Moody2019,Munoz2019,Munoz2020,Duffell2020}.
-Subsequent simulation studies have demonstrated that whether an SMBH binary shrinks or expands can also depend on the specific disc parameters, such as the disc thickness and viscosity \citep[e.g.][]{Heath2020,Tiede2020,Dittmann2022,Dittmann2023}, as well as binary properties like the SMBH mass ratio and binary eccentricity \citep[e.g.][]{DOrazio2021,Siwek2023}.
+Subsequent simulation studies have demonstrated that whether an SMBH binary shrinks or expands can depend on various factors, including the specific disc parameters such as the disc thickness and viscosity \citep[e.g.][]{Heath2020,Tiede2020,Dittmann2022,Dittmann2023}, the binary properties like the SMBH mass ratio and binary eccentricity \citep[e.g.][]{DOrazio2021,Siwek2023}, and the detailed simulation setups (e.g. 2D versus 3D, inclusion of CBD self-gravity or not, and fixed versus live SMBH binaries; see e.g. \citealt{Franchini2021,Franchini2022,Franchini2023}).

 In the following, we estimate the impact of the binary--CBD torque interaction on our binary hardening results.
 To achieve this, we compare the binary inspiral/outspiral rate, $\dot{a}/a$, measured from CBD simulations with the inspiral rate directly measured from our simulations.